fzipi/jis-talk/PITCHME.md

 Note:

-“Quit trying to eliminate all vulnerabilities during development.”
+"Quit trying to eliminate all vulnerabilities during development."
 “Perfect security is impossible.
 Zero risk is impossible.
-We must bring continuous risk- and trust-based assessment and prioritization of application vulnerabilities to DevSecOps,” Head and MacDonald wrote in their report.
+We must bring continuous risk- and trust-based assessment and prioritization of application vulnerabilities to DevSecOps," Head and MacDonald wrote in their report.
 DevSecOps should be thought of as a continuous improvement process, meaning security can go beyond development and can be searching and protecting against vulnerabilities even after services are deployed into production.

 ---